NickReinlein/GilGoblin/README.md

 * :heavy_check_mark:  A new service to pre-calculate costs and profits

 *Work-in-progress*
+* :hatching_chick: A website displaying the top crafts for each world
-* :construction:  A simple website displaying the top crafts for each world
+* :construction: A website displaying the top crafts for each world

 *Nice-to-have*
 * :question: Top things to gather